ByungKwanLee/ByungKwanLee/README.md

 ## Byung-Kwan Lee's Github

-🔭 I’m currently NVIDIA Research Scientist Intern, and my job is researching innovative technologies leading to Publish Top-Tier Conferences, Tech Transfer to Product, and Contributing the world.
+🔭 I’m currently NVIDIA Research Intern (Incoming Research Scientist), and my job is researching innovative technologies leading to Publish Top-Tier Conferences, Tech Transfer to Product, and Contributing the world.

 🎓 I am Ph.D in KAIST EE, and my topic is to build high-performing, efficient-size vision language models by merging proper modules, modifying architectures, and distilling cross-model or self-model knowledge, thereby surpassing GPT-4V!